WAFFO/homebrew-glm/README.md

 This is a work in progress.

-The goal is to create a very straight forward, IDE friendly, very well documented, light weight (ie, no dependencies) computer graphics math library.
+The goal is to create a very straight forward, IDE friendly, very well documented, lightweight (ie, no dependencies) computer graphics math library.

 Suggestions are welcome.